INPUT 2025 - Bilbao, Spain, May 4-8, 2025

 INPUT - the International Public Television Conference - is an annual weeklong public media showcase where the rules of broadcasting are challenged and redefined.
 This event is the only international conference that focuses specifically on the innovative programs produced by public as opposed to commercial broadcasters.
 INPUT is dedicated to the proposition that public broadcasting should be public service in the public interest; that access to the most honest, innovative, provocative, courageous and challenging broadcasting is a universal fundamental human right.

 Questions for SCETV?
-Call 803-737-8381 or send an email.
+Send an email.

 U.S. INPUT Preselection